 Confronting the Question: Am I an Alcoholic?

-There is no shortage of tests and self-evaluations, and many deal with the same types of issues: Are you continuing to drink, even with there are adverse physical and emotional effects?
+There is no shortage of tests and self-evaluations, and many deals with the same types of issues: Are you continuing to drink, even with there are adverse physical and emotional effects?
 Can you stop if you want to?

 Ultimately, denial is one of the biggest factors to overcome when dealing with alcohol abuse and alcoholism.
 If you have come to a point in your life where you are asking yourself, “Am I an alcoholic?” it’s probably a good idea to find substance abuse treatment programs.
 Because hearing an outsider’s perspective about your drinking and what is happening in your life may be just what you need.